Webby980/deploy-lambda-skeleton/README.md

 - Replace all occurrences of `skeleton-get` with an appropriate name

-- Replace all occurrences of `rename_me` with your resource name
+- Replace all occurrences of `skeleton` with your resource name under the`./vars` directory

 - Push changes to git